altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 By essentially being a story"
 "M::A story?"
 "F::Of himself, told by his students."
-*Felix mumbled between mouthfuls.*
+*Felix mumbled between mouthfuls*
 }
 {
-*He swallowed.*
+*He swallowed*
 "F::He always had some out there ideas...
 Even for the Awakened - they were...
 Out there."
 "M::Like?"
-*Martha sipped her water.*
+*Martha sipped her water*
-~Rossin gave words of encouragement. ~
+~Rossin gave words of encouragement~
 `['Well clearly he is happy with the way things are going.']` ~She was relaxing knowing Rossin would be able to navigate the rough spots~ "F::Like Algera, or the Walkers.
 He thinks there's people that are more powerful than the Awakened.
 People behind the scenes controlling the Awakened...
-Or some smuggling thing happening between 'realities'" *Felix scoffed.*
+Or some smuggling thing happening between 'realities'" *Felix scoffed*
+"F::Or weirder stuff, real cosmic hippy love/horror story there."
 }
 {
 *Martha leaned in*
 "M::And that's more crazy than the awakened?"
 "F::Well, Yes."
-~He started.~
+~He started~
 "F::We're gods, we control the hearts and minds of everyone...
 Everyone."
-~Felix was not angry - just...~
+~Felix was not angry~
-~Determined to believe that.~
+~Just determined to believe that~
-*Rossin shook his head, *
+*Rossin shook his head*
-"R::Always the arrogance"
+'R::Always the arrogance'
 *Rossin shook his head slowly*
-"F::We'd be able to control any Walker if they existed, which they don't."
+"F::We'd be able to control any Walker if they existed, which they don't.
+And this is definitely physical reality" *Felix stubbed is index finger into the wood of the table* }
-}
 {
-~There was a pause, Rossin prompted her - pushed at that thread...~ "M::He seems like an out-there kind of guy, would love to meet him."
+~There was a pause, Rossin prompted her - pushed at that thread~ "M::He seems like an out-there kind of guy, would love to meet him."
 "F::You will: just be patient."
-*Felix took a sip of water.*
+*Felix took a sip of water*
-~He let it dribble down his chin.~
+~He let it dribble down his chin~
 "M::Are you?"
 "F::Am I what?"
 "M::Patient?"
-*Felix barked a laugh, then coughed to keep his food down.*
+*Felix barked a laugh, then coughed to keep his food down* "F::Hardly"
-"F::Hardly"
 "M::Then why should I be?"
 ~Felix smiled more seriously, then at Rossin's prompt, Martha continued:~